 With that being said, you should expect big crowds in the summer months.
 Unless you start your day early or time your visit for the end of the day, expect to share the trail with many other hikers.

-We did this hike in 2013.
-Even then it was very, very crowded.
-But what an amazing experience.
-This is a gorgeous spot in Norway and the views over the Lysefjord are incredible.
+With that being said, this is still an amazing experience.
+Pulpit Rock is a gorgeous spot in Norway and the views over the Lysefjord are incredible.

 Distance: 7.6 km (4.7 miles) out-and-back